Modi’s 2-day Karnataka visit starts today; Unmanned aerial vehicles banned

 The chief ministers of Manipur and Jharkhand and the Governor of Uttarakhand will also attend the event.

-"It will be grand event.
+"It will be a grand event.
 Since 1.5 lakh people will take part, we have made arrangements for loudspeakers and LED screens everywhere to avoid any inconvenience to the people," Yediyurappa said.